City of Tampa

 Nature Of Work

-Under general direction, an employee in this class performs lead work for day-to-day tasks of code enforcement officers.
-Work is of more than average difficulty and involves participating in and providing guidance and direction to lower level inspectors in the investigation of complaints, preparation and processing of appropriate corrective actions to be taken to gain compliance in zoning, housing, and Municipal Code violations.
-Employees in this class are required to exercise considerable initiative and independent judgement in determining the best method of obtaining compliance.
-This position is also responsible for providing assistance on more technical and complicated code enforcement cases and presents these cases to the court and related boards.
+Under general direction, an employee in this class performs lead work for day-to-day tasks of code enforcement officers, and maintenance crews.
+Work is of more than average difficulty and involves participating in and providing guidance and direction to lower level code officers in the investigation of complaints, preparation and processing of appropriate corrective actions to be taken to gain compliance in zoning, housing, property maintenance and various other Municipal Code violations.
+Employees in this class are required to exercise considerable initiative and independent judgement in determining the best method of obtaining compliance and providing assistance on more technical and complicated code enforcement cases, and presents these cases to the court and related boards.
+This position is also responsible for the oversight of the Neighborhood Enhancement maintenance crew’s work assignments, ensuring work is distributed in a timely manner and follows through to verify work orders have been completed.
 Employees are required to drive extensively within the city limits to oversee the activities of lower level employees, who work in the field.
 Considerable tact and courtesy are required when dealing with the public, officials and employees.
 Work is reviewed through conferences, reports submitted, and results obtained.

 Examples of Duties